MannLabs/alphapept/README.md

 - With GUI-packages `alphapept[gui]`
 - With pacakges for development `alphapept[develop]` (`alphapept[develop,gui]` respectively

 The requirements typically contain pinned versions and will be automatically upgraded and tested with `dependabot`.
 This `stable` version allows having a reproducible workflow.
 However, in order to avoid conflicts with package versions that are too strict, the requirements are not pinned when being installed.
-To use the strict version use the `-stable`-flag, e.g. `alphapept[gui-stable]`.
+To use the strict version use the `-stable`-flag, e.g. `alphapept[stable]`.

-For end-users that want to set up a processing environment in Python, the `alphapept[gui-stable]` is 'batteries-included'-version that you want to use.
+For end-users that want to set up a processing environment in Python, the `"alphapept[stable,gui-stable]"` is the `batteries-included`-version that you want to use.

 ### Python

 It is strongly recommended to install AlphaPept in its own environment.
 1. Open the console and create a new conda environment: `conda create --name alphapept python=3.8`
 2. Activate the environment: `conda activate alphapept`
-3. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
+3. Install AlphaPept via pip: `pip install "alphapept[stable,gui-stable]"`.
 If you want to use AlphaPept as a package without the GUI dependencies and without strict version dependencies, use `pip install alphapept`.

 If AlphaPept is installed correctly, you should be able to import AlphaPept as a package within the environment; see below.

+* * *
 #### Linux
 1. Install the build-essentials: `sudo apt-get install build-essential`.
+2. Install AlphaPept via pip: `pip install "alphapept[stable,gui-stable]"`.
+If you want to use AlphaPept as a package withouth the GUI dependencies and strict version dependencies use `pip install alphapept`.
+3. Install libgomp.1 with `sudo apt-get install libgomp1`.

+##### Bruker Support
+4. Copy-paste the Bruker library for feature finding to your /usr/lib folder with `sudo cp alphapept/ext/bruker/FF/linux64/alphapeptlibtbb.so.2 /usr/lib/libtbb.so.2`.

+##### Thermo Support
-2. Install Mono from mono-project website [Mono Linux](https://www.mono-project.com/download/stable/#download-lin).
+5. Install Mono from mono-project website [Mono Linux](https://www.mono-project.com/download/stable/#download-lin).
 NOTE, the installed mono version should be at least 6.10, which requires you to add the ppa to your trusted sources!
+6. Install pythonnet with `pip install pythonnet==2.5.2`

+* * *
+#### Mac

-3. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
+1. Install AlphaPept via pip: `pip install "alphapept[stable,gui-stable]"`.
 If you want to use AlphaPept as a package withouth the GUI dependencies and strict version dependencies use `pip install alphapept`.
-4. Install libgomp.1 with `sudo apt-get install libgomp1`.
-5. Copy-paste the Bruker library for feature finding to your /usr/lib folder with `sudo cp alphapept/ext/bruker/FF/linux64/alphapeptlibtbb.so.2 /usr/lib/libtbb.so.2`.

-#### Mac
+##### Bruker Support
+> Only supported for preprocessed files.

+##### Thermo Support
-1. Install [brew](https://brew.sh) and pkg-config: `brew install pkg-config`
-2. Intall Mono from mono-project website [Mono Mac](https://www.mono-project.com/download/stable/)
+2. Install [brew](https://brew.sh) and pkg-config: `brew install pkg-config`3.
+Intall Mono from mono-project website [Mono Mac](https://www.mono-project.com/download/stable/)
-3. Register the Mono-Path to your system:
+4. Register the Mono-Path to your system:
 For macOS Catalina, open the configuration of zsh via the terminal:
 * Type in `cd` to navigate to the home directory.
 * Type `nano ~/.zshrc` to open the configuration of the terminal
 * Add the path to your mono installation: `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig:/Library/Frameworks/Mono.framework/Versions/6.12.0/lib/pkgconfig:$PKG_CONFIG_PATH`.
 Make sure that the Path matches to your version (Here 6.12.0)
 * Save everything and execute `. ~/.zshrc`
-4. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
-If you want to use AlphaPept as a package withouth the GUI dependencies and strict version dependencies use `pip install alphapept`.
+4. Install pythonnet with `pip install pythonnet==2.5.2`

+* * *
 #### Developer
 1. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/alphapept.git`
 2. Navigate to the alphapept folder with `cd alphapept` and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.
 Note that you can use the different requirements here aswell (e.g. `pip install ".[gui-stable]"`)

 #### GPU Support
-To enable the usage of a GPU, additional packages need to be installed.
-The following instructions are targeted at a more experienced audience.
+Some functionality of AlphaPept is GPU optimized that uses Nvidia's CUDA.
+To enable this, additional packages need to be installed.

-1. Make sure to have a working [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installation that is compatible with cupy.
+1. Make sure to have a working [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installation that is compatible with CuPy.
 To check type `nvcc --version` in your terminal.
 2. Install [cupy](https://cupy.dev).
 Make sure to install the cupy version matching your CUDA toolkit (e.g. `pip install cupy-cuda110` for CUDA toolkit 11.0.

 ### Additional Notes